freddyox/data_science_projects/README.md

 Each directory within data_science_projects/ represents a project in which different tools or algorithms are used to solve an interesting real-world problem.

+## Directories
-1. titanic_kaggle - an analysis-chain for the Titanic competition, and the goal is to make survival predictions based on passenger information.
+* **titanic_kaggle**: An analysis-chain for the Titanic competition, and the goal is to make survival predictions based on passenger information.
+An accuracy of roughly 90% is achieved using a Random Forest model.

-1. Classification:
-   1. Jupyter notebook containing the analysis-chain for the Titanic competition
-   2. Predicting the waiting time for an Old Faithful eruption given the most recent eruption time
+* **old_faithful**: Predicting the waiting time for an Old Faithful eruption given the most recent eruption time using K-means clustering.
-   3. Classifying text documents into one of eight categories
+* **text_classification_v2**: Classifying text documents into one of eight categories where a linear support vector machine algorithm yields an accuracy of roughly 97% on the test set.
-2. Regression:
-   1. California housing predictions
+* **ca_housing**: California housing predictions using a wide-variety of models and cross-validation techniques.

+### More in depth discussions may be found with in the respective directories.